On reductive automorphism groups of regular embeddings: Abelian case

 Let us check the last statement, so let $\alpha\in\Psi$ be such that $X(-\alpha)\in\Delta_A(X)$, and consider $\beta\in\Phi_+$, $\beta\neq\alpha$.
 We know that $X(-\alpha)\neq X(\beta)$ because of the definition of $\Delta_A(X)$ together with (\ref{eqn:psi+}).
 This also implies that $X(\alpha)\neq X(\beta)$, because otherwise we would have $\beta-\alpha\in\Phi_+$ with $X(-\alpha)=X(\beta-\alpha)$, thanks to Lemma~\ref{lemma:triple}. \end{proof}

 \begin{remark} The two above results imply in particular that the $A$-colors of $X$, seen as elements of $\N_A(X)$, are linearly independent. \end{remark}

-\begin{example} An example where $X$ is not toroidal as an $A$-variety can be given as follows.
-Let $X=\PP^n$ with $n\geq 2$, under the linear action of the group $G$ of $(n+1)\times (n+1)$ invertible diagonal matrices.
-Then $\partial_GX$ has $n+1$ elements, each given by the vanishing of an homogeneous coordinate.
-If $\D$ is the set of all of them except for one, then $\Autz(X,\D)$ is a maximal parabolic subgroup of $\PGL(n+1)$.
-Its Levi subgroup $A$ containing the image of $G$ acts with a fixed point, contained in all elements of $\D$ therefore contained in any $L$-color of $X$. \end{example}
+\begin{example} The projective space $X=\PP^n$, with $\D$ as in Example~\ref{ex:Pn} and $n\geq 2$, is not toroidal as an $A$-variety.
+The group $A\cong\GL(n)$ acts with a fixed point contained in all elements of $\partial_GX\smallsetminus\D$, therefore contained in all $A$-colors of $X$. \end{example}

 We can now state the main theorem of this section.

 \begin{theorem} If we identify $\N_A(X)$ and $\Psi^\perp$ via the map $\iota^*|_{\Psi^\perp}$ of Proposition~\ref{prop:abelian}, the fan of colored convex cones $\F_A(X)$ of $X$ as a spherical $A$-variety is obtained from the fan $\F_G(X)$ as follows: